charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 As noted up top, the model has superhuman "instincts" about the order of the deck.
 This means it's a bit too good when making choices about drawing cards with [[Explore]] or [[Sheltered Thicket]].
 Luckily, the effect is small. [[Sheltered Thicket]] goldfishes better than [[Shivan Oasis]] once per fifty-ish hands.
 Some of that benefit is real, while some is due to bias.
 That puts the scale of the bias around 1%, comparable to our other uncertainties.
 We don't have a direct comparison for [[Explore]], but we'd expect the effect to be even smaller.
 The computer's "instincts" only matter when it's making a choice. [[Sheltered Thicket]] always presents a choice between playing it as a land and cycling it, but [[Explore]] only presents a choice when we have the option to cast something else instead.

+... need to do explore first?

+The selling point of [[Cinder Glade]] is that it sometimes enters the battlefield untapped at a crucial moment, allowing us to win a turn faster.
+It turns out this only happens in a few percent of hands.
+The cycling on [[Sheltered Thicket]] gives a comparable boost.
+And things only get worse for [[Cinder Glade]] as the game goes on.
+Our curve tops out at six, so we don't typically care if our seventh land enters the battlefield untapped.
+Meanwhile, the cycling on [[Sheltered Thicket]] remains relevant as a way to dig for high-impact sideboard cards and finishers.

+With eight lands on the table, [[Cinder Glade]] might as well be [[Shivan Oasis]] -- we almost certainly don't care whether or not it enters the battlefield tapped.
+Meanwhile,

+[[Sheltered Thicket]] looks great at eight lands.
+That's enough to cycle it and cast [[Primeval Titan]] in the same turn.

+And as the game goes on, [[Cinder Glade]] only gets worse

+Furthermore, as the game goes on, [[Sheltered Thicket]] gets better and [[Cinder Glade]] gets worse.

+Once we have eight lands on the table, we rarely care if the ninth enters the battlefield tapped or untapped.

+But eight is enough that we can cycle [[Sheltered Thicket]], draw [[Primeval Titan]], and cast it right away.

+Eight mana means we don't care if the ninth enters the bat

+But we may care that ten mana is enough to cycle [[Sheltered Thicket]], cast [[Explore]], and still have mana left over for [[Primeval Titan]].

+Cycling remains relevant throughout the game as we search for high-impact sideboard cards and finishers to break a stalemate.

+the effect on goldfishing is small, and that the cycling on [[Sheltered Thicket]] gives a similar boost.

+Furthermore, in games that go long, [[Sheltered Thicket]] is clearly superior.

+Our curve tops out at six mana.
+Beyond there, we rarely care whether or not [[Cinder Glade]] enters the battlefield untapped

+ -- its job is just to trigger [[Valakut, the Molten Pinnacle:Valakut]]. [[Sheltered Thicket]] triggers [[Valakut, the Molten Pinnacle:Valakut]] too, plus it comes with the option to cycle it in search of high-impact sideboard card or finisher.

+Contrary to the conventional wisdom, there is no loss of early-game consistency when a [[Valakut, the Molten Pinnacle:Valakut]] deck swaps [[Cinder Glade]] for [[Sheltered Thicket]].

+The selling point of

 Contrary to the conventional wisdom, there is no loss of early-game consistency when a [[Valakut, the Molten Pinnacle:Valakut]] deck swaps [[Farseek]] for [[Explore]].
 The odds to whiff with [[Explore]] are offset by the odds to draw a missing piece.
 Similarly, [[Sheltered Thicket]] does just as well as [[Cinder Glade]].
 Each outperforms [[Shivan Oasis]] by a small margin.
+Even the largest (apparent) gaps in goldfishing performance are comparable to the model's percent-level statistical and systematic uncertainties.

+[[Cinder Glade]] and [[Sheltered Thicket]] put up similar numbers if we're curving out against a goldfish,

+[[Cinder Glade]] and [[Sheltered Thicket]] put up similar goldfishing numbers.
+Against a real opponent trying to disrupt or race us, that points to [[Sheltered Thicket]] as the better option.

+The selling point of [[Cinder Glade]] is that it sometimes enters the battlefield untapped, making us a bit faster.

+our opponent is a goldfish

+, which means [[Sheltered Thicket]] comes out ahead against a real opponent.

+Once we get to six mana, we rarely care whether or not [[Cinder Glade]] enters the battlefield untapped.

+[[Cinder Glade]] and [[Sheltered Thicket]] put up similar goldfishing numbers, but if the game goes long [[Sheltered Thicket]] clearly comes out ahead.
+Our curve tops out at six mana.
+Beyond there, we rarely care whether or not [[Cinder Glade]] enters the battlefield untapped -- its job is just to trigger [[Valakut, the Molten Pinnacle:Valakut]]. [[Sheltered Thicket]] triggers [[Valakut, the Molten Pinnacle:Valakut]] too, plus it comes with the option to cycle it in search of high-impact sideboard card or finisher.

+Weighing [[Explore]] against [[Farseek]] is a bit trickier because we don't have a common baseline.

+Beyond there, we rarely care whether or not [[Cinder Glade]] enters the battlefield untapped.

+Our curve tops out at six mana.
+Past there we rarely care about [[Cinder Glade]] entering the battlefield untapped.
+The option to cycle [[Sheltered Thicket]] in search of a high-impact sideboard card or finisher is far more valuable.

+Weighing [[Farseek]] against [[Explore]] is a bit trickier.

+Like [[Sheltered Thicket]], [[Explore]] lets us see an extra card

+The comparison is a bit trickier for [[Explore]] and [[Farseek]].

+They put up comparable goldfishing numbers, but

+[[Explore]] and [[Farseek]] put up similar goldfishing numbers as well

 Even the largest (apparent) differences are comparable to the model's percent-level statistical and systematic uncertainties.
-As far as goldfishing goes, there's no clear favorite between [[Farseek]] and [[Explore]], or between [[Cinder Glade]] and [[Sheltered Thicket]].
+As far as goldfishing is concerned, there's no clear favorite between [[Farseek]] and [[Explore]], or between [[Cinder Glade]] and [[Sheltered Thicket]].

-That means, if we're *not* playing against a goldfish, [[Sheltered Thicket]] is better than [[Cinder Glade]].
-Past six mana, we don't particularly care if our lands enter the battlefield untapped. [[Sheltered Thicket]] is still a land if we want [[Valakut, the Molten Pinnacle:Valakut]] triggers, but it also comes with the flexibility to cycle it in search of a high-impact sideboard card or finisher to turn the game around.
+[[Cinder Glade]] and [[Sheltered Thicket]] put up similar goldfishing numbers, If our opponent is a goldfish, [[Cinder Glade]] and [[Sheltered Thicket]] put up similar numbers.
+Against a real opponent, [[Sheltered Thicket]] is the clear favorite. but flexibility in the face of disruption makes [[Sheltered Thicket]] the clear favorite.

 -----